-Patients and doctors have trusted Advil to deliver powerful relief from several kinds of pain, including headache, muscle aches, minor arthritis and other joint pain, and backache for more than 30 years.
+For over 35+ years Advil patients and doctors have trusted Advil to deliver powerful relief from several kinds of pain, including headache, muscle aches, minor arthritis and other joint pain, and backache.
 When used as directed, Advil is a safe and effective pain reliever.

 How Our Products Work